Day Eight: ¿Y Si Me Suelto?

 Academic Lens

 Arrival at Loreto enacts what van Gennep (1960) calls the threshold crossing of a rite of passage: the moment of separation from the previous structure is complete, and the liminal phase begins.
-The wonder recorded here — the shock of a different sensory world — corresponds to what Kaplan and Kaplan (1989) term restorative experience: environments that require involuntary attention and allow directed attention to recover.
-Writing bilingually at this moment is itself a methodological choice: language as a site of embodied knowledge.
+The wonder recorded here, the shock of a different sensory world, corresponds to what Kaplan and Kaplan (1989) term restorative experience: environments that require involuntary attention and allow directed attention to recover.
+Writing bilingually at this moment is itself a methodological choice: language as a site of what the body knows.

 This photograph holds a simple orientation practice.
 Feet placed on patterned carpet, body paused between one step and the next.
 What draws my attention is the grounding rather than the destination.
 The ornate floor beneath me becomes a visual anchor, a reminder that movement begins in contact.